 An entrepreneur runs specific risks when doing business.
 For example, a client may hold you responsible for the delivery of defective goods or for not having performed services correctly.
-If you are actually liable for the damage caused by defective goods and services, you will have to pay compensation.
+If you are actually liable for the damage caused by defective goods and services, you pay compensation.

-Liability for damages is not restricted to purely material damages – you may also have to compensate for damage caused to your client’s property while working for him, or employees might claim loss of income if they can no longer work due to an accident while working for you.
+Liability for damages is not only for purely material damages.
+You may also have to compensate for damage caused to your client’s property while working for him, or employees might claim loss of income if they can no longer work due to an accident while working for you.

 Business liability insurance

 Business liability insurance covers the damage occurred while running a business.
 For example, if you are a building constructor and drop a brick on a parked car, the insurance will pay for the damage for which you are responsible.